vishalbelsare/code-bank/README.md

     `pip install -r REQUIREMENTS.txt`

-4. Execution
+4. Execute

       Most of the code in the __Code Bank__ runs in [Jupyter Lab](https://jupyter.org/) notebooks.
 Most notebooks can be run locally (or remotely) on a standard computer with Python 3.x and a basic Anaconda Data Science environment ([see requirements](REQUIREMENTS.txt)).
 A few advanced examples, however, may require additional memory, processors, GPUs/TCUs, a Spark cluster, or other resources to run.
 If additional resources are required, it should be noted in the file.

       We often recommend that students use a virtual machine (VM) to run their code.
 We provide an additional `readme` file in the __vms/__ to help you set up a VM on the [Google Compute Platform](https://cloud.google.com/).

-## The DSFM Code Bank is an Open Source Initiative !
+## This is an Open Source Initiative

-The [Data Science for Managers Network](https://www.dsfm.org) distributes all of code used in DSFM demos, exercises, illustrations, projects, and workshops for free use by the creative commons.
-You may access, download, clone, edit, reuse, and collaborate on all of the materials in [this repository](https://github.com/dsfm-org/code-bank.git) under a free [MIT License](LICENSE).
-Please see the [contributing](CONTRIBUTING.md) page if you would like to contribute back to this initiative.
+We distribute this code for free use by the creative commons.
+You may access, download, clone, edit, reuse, and collaborate on all of the materials in this repository under a free [MIT License](LICENSE).
+Please see the [contributing](CONTRIBUTING.md) page if you would like to contribute.

 ![Open Source Initiative](images/open-source.png)  ![Creative Commons](images/creative-commons.png)</center>